Expert help on Complex Matters

 Lodge new application with resolved concerns

-If you feel that the issues raised by INZ or the reason for declining the visa were fair and now you have resolved the concerns, you can apply for visa NZ again.
+• If you feel that the issues raised by INZ or the reason for declining the visa were fair and now you have resolved the concerns, you can apply for a visa NZ again.
 You need to ensure that you address the reasons for which visa was declined and/or provide additional documents which you were unable to provide with your earlier applications.
+We can help make sure you have the correct information/documents needed to make your application a success.

 Appeal a declined Residence Visa

-Appeals against the decisions made by INZ are heard by Immigration and Protection Tribunal (IPT).
+• Appeals against the decisions made by INZ are heard by the Immigration and Protection Tribunal (IPT).
 They handle complaints regarding Residence Visa class decisions and deportation appeals.
-There are specific timeframes to appeal visa, which was declined.
+There are specific timeframes to appeal a declined visa.
 You can find the timeframe in the decision letter.

 This appeal can be successful if you can prove to Immigration Tribunal that your presence in New Zealand will not be against public interest and there are exceptional humanitarian circumstances that would make it unduly harsh to not to grant you a visa.